Embracing Yesterday to Shape Tomorrow: The Importance of Studying History

 I, proudly, am guilty of the latter.

-Not content to read and study “normal” history (both my undergraduate and graduate minors are in history), I default to the obscure and strange.
+Not content to read and study “normal” history (both my undergraduate and graduate minors are in history), I also default to the obscure and strange.
 Who else would read books on the history of salt – or the history of dust – or the history of cod.
 Yes, cod.
 The little fish, that when salted, kept it edible for long sea voyages, allowing the “discovery” of the Americas by Europeans, among other uses (that’s a two-for-one use of history, in case you didn’t notice).

 Leaders need to understand history, too.